 - Cybersecurity

-We cover 5 regions: East Africa, West Africa, Southern Africa, Central Africa and North Africa, with a focus on core markets including Nigeria, South Africa, Kenya, Egypt and Ghana.
+We cover all five regions of the continent (East, West, Central, North and Southern Africa), with deeper focus on the core markets of Nigeria, South Africa, Kenya, Egypt and Ghana.

 Editorial policy